iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1152)

 For the input of the value function, MAPPO removes `dist < sight_range` to retain global information of all agents.
+The input of the policy function MAPPO is the same as the IPPO.

 {% highlight python %}
     def get_state(self, agent_id=-1):